Time for Renovation at the FHA?

-Mr. WYSS: With the rising foreclosures and delinquencies in the subprime market, they got reminded that risk is still a four-letter word.
-And now, they're reacting in the opposite direction by refusing to touch anything the least bit risky, and that's threatening to freeze up financial markets generally, not just the mortgage markets, but also things like commercial paper and corporate lending.
+BLOCK: With the rising foreclosures and delinquencies in the subprime market, they got reminded that risk is still a four-letter word.
+And now they're reacting in the opposite direction by refusing to touch anything the least bit risky, and that's threatening to freeze up financial markets generally, not just the mortgage markets, but also things like commercial paper and corporate lending.

 On August 31st, President Bush announced a response to the subprime mortgage meltdown.

 P: We're going to work to modernize and improve the Federal Housing Administration.
 That's known as the FHA.
 The FHA is a government agency that provides mortgage insurance to borrowers through a network of private sector lenders.

 SIEGEL: And its roots are in a mortgage crisis far more severe than what we're seeing now.

 SIEGEL: In the Great Depression of the 1930s, when a mortgage was a short-term loan - no amortization schedule, just a big payoff due at the end of three or five years - almost half of all mortgages were facing foreclosure.
 So, President Franklin Roosevelt created a federal agency to insure new long-term mortgages.

 U: This program is presented by the Federal Housing Administration to tell you how you may obtain the benefits of the National Housing Act.
 One payment each month takes care of the mortgage, interest, taxes, fire and hazard insurance.
 And at the end of 12, 15 or 20 years, the home you are buying will be yours free and clear, without any strings attached.
 It's the modern way to home ownership.
 And now, the orchestra will play "You Saved My Life."